guilro/tremble/README.md

 Tremble provides a CI server ready to run (preferably in Docker), that you can build in 3 steps.

-1. Create a new node project with `npm init` and install Tremble with `npm install tremble --save`
+1. Create a new node project with `npm init` and install Tremble with `npm install tremble-ci --save`
 2. Create an `index.js` file configuring and launching the server.
 3. Create a `Dockerfile` and run `docker`.